gbmhunter/blog/content/tests/markdown/_index.md

 ## Other

-Footnotes, related content and tags sections should be below.
+References, authors, related content and tags sections should be below (in that order).

+## References